FRHanife/FRHanife/README.md

 Every project I build is designed with measurable impact, scalability, and long-term value in mind.

 ---
+## 🌐 Open to Collaboration

+I welcome collaboration on projects related to:

+- Business Intelligence
+- Data Analytics
+- Machine Learning
+- Organizational Strategy
+- AI-Driven Decision Support
+- Process Automation

+If our interests align, feel free to connect or collaborate.

+---
 ## 🌍 Connect With Me

 <div align="center">